-Viva El Presidente: The plight of the first likeable dictator.
+Viva El Presidente: The Plight of the First Likeable Dictator

 The Sim/Management genre has always tended to be a little stale and lacking in personality.
 Charts, graphs, numbers and plans don’t lend themselves to humour and charisma.
-After all keeping your city/railroad/civilisation running is serious business.
+Keeping your city/railroad/civilisation running is a serious business.
 Apart from the occasional joke and cute advisor these games played it down the line leaving no room for mirth as you struggled to keep control.
 So you would think the running of a Caribbean Island during the cold war conflict would be a humourless task.
-After all what is funny about a region under constant threat from both the US and the USSR, a region fighting 3rd world conditions, a location beset by rebel uprisings and coups d’état’s?
+After all, what is funny about a region under constant threat from both the US and the USSR, a region fighting 3rd world conditions, a location beset by rebel uprisings and coups d’état’s?
 Enter El Presidente, Penultimo and the world of Tropico to prove that assumption wrong.

-It is this embellished view on common real life political factions that brings much of Tropico’s merriment to life.
-In fact the whole tongue-in-cheek view of Banana Republics became the basis for the whole series.
-Real life dictators appeared as playable characters taking the role of El Presidente and all had their own strengths and weaknesses.
+It is this embellished view on common real-life political factions that brings much of Tropico’s merriment to life.
+In fact, the whole tongue-in-cheek view of Banana Republics became the basis for the whole series.
+Real-life dictators appeared as playable characters taking the role of El Presidente and all had their own strengths and weaknesses.
 Che Guevara appealed to the Nationalists but was hated by the Militarists, Eva Peron received a bonus which allowed her to build cheap theatres, Fidel Castro received extra money from the USSR and Augusto Pinochet was the army’s best friend.
-Of course if the player didn’t like this motley crew they could create their own dictator.
+Of course, if the player didn’t like this motley crew they could create their own dictator.
 Players could change their looks, strengths, weaknesses and how they came to power, all of which had an effect on the game world as a whole.

 Tropico on its release was well received by the gaming public.
 It sold fairly well for a niche title and was praised for its excellent strategic depth and warped, yet often hilarious, view of the cold war period.
-People were happy to play politics, manage cash crops and deal with insurgents so naturally a sequel was shortly announced.
-Fans were anticipating some more cold war shenanigans; unfortunately what they got was 17th century pirates instead.
+People were happy to play politics, manage cash crops and deal with insurgents so naturally, a sequel was shortly announced.
+Fans were anticipating some more cold war shenanigans; unfortunately what they got was 17th-century pirates instead.

 Tropico 2: Pirate Cove

-Tropico 2 was developed by a new crew in Frog City Software and instead of building on the successes of the original they started afresh with a new setting and a new scope.
+Tropico 2 was developed by a new crew in Frog City Software and instead of building on the successes of the original, they started afresh with a new setting and a new scope.
 Instead of playing as El Presidente gamers were thrust into the role of the Pirate King, leader of a pirate island somewhat similar to modern media’s depiction of pirate port-o-call Tortuga.
 The lifeblood of this island was slave labour.
 Slaves were found on shipwrecks, captured on raids and bought from slave markets.
 Slaves could be trained in tasks that were “below” the rampaging pirates such as lumberjacks, farmers and blacksmiths.
 To keep the slaves on the island, the Pirate King had to ensure they were too scared to escape or revolt.
 Escapees could return to their country of origin and inform monarchs of your location, causing warships to attack the island.
-Slaves could also riot in an attempt to over through you as leader.
+Slaves could also riot in an attempt to overthrow you as leader.

-Despite these new features Tropic 2 was poorly received by many.
-Gone was the open ended nature of Tropico 1’s economy and in its place was a broken economy that could be almost ignored by simply stealing more.
+Despite these new features Tropico 2 was poorly received by many.
+Gone was the open-ended nature of Tropico 1’s economy and in its place was a broken economy that could be almost ignored by simply stealing more.
 Gone was the satirical view of politicians and in its place was a poor attempt at “pirate” humour that failed to resonate with players.
 Gone was the need to adapt to the environment instead the player could simply build the same buildings every game.
 Finally gone was the 8 different factions all vying for their demands to be met, that number was reduced to 2 with one faction just happy to be destroying things.
 Not only did Tropico 2 cull of all these features but it failed to improve on the graphics or sound from the original despite being released almost 3 years after the first game.
 Such a disaster was Pirate Cove that many thought the legacy of El Presidente and Penultimo had been destroyed forever.

-It is however hard to keep a good dictator down and 7 years later along with a new development studio (German outfit Haemimont Games) El Presidente and Penultimo made a welcome return to gamers hearts with Tropico 3.
+It is, however, hard to keep a good dictator down and 7 years later along with a new development studio (German outfit Haemimont Games) El Presidente and Penultimo made a welcome return to gamers hearts with Tropico 3.
 The third entry in the series was just what fans wanted, a return to the cold war setting and the biting satire.
 Returning to its roots was not the only reason for players to journey to the tropics.
 A spanking new 3d graphics engine brought the banana republic into the modern era.
 This engine not only allowed players to rotate, zoom and adjust their view on Tropico but it even gave the ability to take control of El Presidente, guiding him on trips to visit his loving (or not so loving as the case may be) citizens to boost morale or quell an uprising.

 Tropico 3 brought the series back to what it did best and while it was hampered by some problems like bugs and glitches it sold well enough to be ported to the Xbox 360.
 The 360 version was customised to utilise a controller instead of the traditional mouse.
 This ported version was praised for bringing such a complicated game to home consoles, allowing “couch sitters” everywhere to partake in some Dictator hijinks without sacrificing the quality of the game.
-Tropico 3 was a resounding success and like all good games another instalment was promptly announced.
+Tropico 3 was a resounding success and like all good games, another instalment was promptly announced.

 Not making the same mistake twice, Haemimont games stuck with the loved setting and worked on an evolution of the Tropic 3 formula.
-As a result Tropico 4 was born, released a mere 2 years after the previous game in 2011.
+As a result, Tropico 4 was born, released a mere 2 years after the previous game in 2011.
 Tropico 4 took what 3 did well and expanded on it in almost every way.
 More buildings, better graphics, sexier sounds and a funnier Penultimo made Tropico 4 feel like a super polished production.
 The biggest improvement to the Tropic series in this instalment was the story mode.
 Taking the previous game’s rough campaign mode and moulding it into an entertaining story was without doubt Tropico 4’s crowning achievement.

 The story consists of 3 acts.
-The first act “Rise to Power” tells the tale of a new Presidente arriving in the Caribbean with a goal to create paradise for his people.
+The first act “Rise to Power” tells the tale of a new Presidente arriving in the Caribbean with a goal to create a paradise for his people.
 To do this he makes alliances with many foreign powers and influential characters.
-These alliances came back to bite El Presidente when he was betrayed and framed for the assassination of the US president.
+These alliances came back to bite El Presidente when he is betrayed and framed for the assassination of the US president.
 The second act “The Revenge” tells the tale of El Presidente starting again under a new identity with the goal of crippling those that betrayed him.
-After crushing these evil doers El Presidente discovers the mastermind behind the assassination.
+After crushing these evildoers El Presidente discovers the mastermind behind the assassination.
 In an attempt to take the US presidency, Vice President Nick Richards (a wonderful parody of Richard Nixon) killed the US president and placed the blame at El Presidente’s feet.
 The third act “The Comeback” details how El Presidente cripples President Nick Richards with the help of Sasha, a KGB agent and turns Tropico into the paradise he had always dreamed of.
-An excellent tale told with the crackling wit that players have come to expect from the series it is one of the only examples of a Sim/Management game with an entertaining story
+An excellent tale told with the crackling wit that players have come to expect from the series, it is one of the only examples of a Sim/Management game with an entertaining story

 Tropico 4 was also successfully ported to the Xbox 360, once more giving console player the chance to inhabit this political hotbed, the conversion again a resounding success.
 An expansion pack entitled Modern Times has was also released.
 This expansion includes 15 new missions and follows El Presidente as he brings Tropico into the modern era and all that it entails.
 Upgrading infrastructure, implementing bio-fuels, activating the internet and managing the global financial crisis are just some of the challenges El Presidente and Penultimo face in this fairly hefty expansion.